mlaradji/dtd/README.md

-# k5-descendants
+# dtd: Double Triangle Descendants
-Code for enumerating and handling double-triangle descendants, with a focus on 4-regular graphs, especially $K_5$-descendants.
+This is a project aimed at producing efficient code for handling and enumrating double-triangle descendants, with a focus on 4-regular graphs and especially $K_5$-descendants.

 # Getting Started
 Check out the two .ipynb files in the examples folder.